Patrick Young, MD

 Captain Young is board certified in Gastroenterology.
 He has attained Fellow status in the American College of Physicians, the American College of Gastroenterology, and the American Society for Gastrointestinal Endoscopy.
 He holds an appointment as an Associate Professor of Medicine at the Uniformed Services University of Health Sciences where he is currently the Director of the Digestive Diseases section.

 - Fellowship Program Director, Gastroenterology, National Capital Consortium: 2012-2017

-- Governor, Military Region, American College of Gastroenterology: 2013-Present
+- Vice Chair of the Board of Governors, American College of Gastroenterology: 2013-Present

 - Specialty Leader, Gastroenterology, US Navy: 2012-2015

 - Director of Medical Operations, USNS COMFORT: 2010-2012

 - American College of Gastroenterology Board of Governors' Service Award - 2016

 - Walter Reed National Military Medical Center Internal Medcine Mentorship Award - 2015